RitikSingh11661/UniversalMall/README.md

 <p id="description">Universal Mall - India's Leading Online Shopping Experience, Brought to You by Paytm.
 Online shopping with Paytm Mall is quick, convenient and trouble-free.
-You can shop for the desired product right from the comfort of your home and get them delivered straight to your doorstep.<br><br><b>This is a collaborative project of 3 members</b><br><br>- Ritik (Team Lead)<br>- Pooja Rathod <br>- <br>- Aakash</p>
+You can shop for the desired product right from the comfort of your home and get them delivered straight to your doorstep.<br><br><b>This is a collaborative project of 3 members</b><br><br>- Ritik (Team Lead)<br>- Pooja Rathod <br>-Aakash</p>